The information in this article applies to:

-- Select 3D> Create Orthographic View> Cross Section/Elevation from the menu, then click and drag a camera arrow towards the windows.
+- Select 3D> Create Orthographic View> Cross Section/Elevation from the menu, then click and drag a camera arrow towards the door and windows.

-- Click the Select Objects button, then click on one of the windows to select it.
+- Click the Select Objects tool, then click on one of the windows to select it.

 - Hold down the Shift key on your keyboard and click on the remaining windows to add them to your selection set.

 - When multiple objects are selected, the total number is stated at the bottom of the program window, on the left side of the Status Bar.

 - When all of the windows are selected, click the Transform/Replicate Object edit button.
 In the Transform/Replicate Object dialog:

 - Check the box beside Copy and set the Number of Copies to 1;

 - Check the box beside Move and set the Z Delta value to a positive value such as 24".